rachel170/tp/docs/DeveloperGuide.md

 be shown to the user.
 This CommandResult object is then passed to UI classes, such as `MainWindow` and `ReviewWindow`.
 The UI classes will then show this `feedbackToUser` in the `ResultDisplay` box.

-Upon execution of the Commands, users might request a change of modes, such as moving from main mode to deck mode, or deck mode to review mode.
+Upon execution of the Commands, users might request a change of modes, such as moving from Main Mode to Card Mode, or Card Mode to Review Mode.
 This information is passed to the UI classes using the `CommandResult` object too.
 Some commands such as the `enterDeck` or `review` will generate a `CommandResult` object with more arguments such as `showHelp`, `exit`, `startReview`.
 These arguments will be accessed by UI classes using the public getter methods `CommandResult#isShowHelp()`, `CommandResult#isExit()` etc. The correct UI screens will be rendered accordingly by respective methods such as